CS5331-ACKS/rest-api-development/README.md

 #### Question 4: Are there any additional features you would like to highlight?

 - The API response always tries to provide informative error responses wherever possible so that the frontend may provide useful feedback to the user.
 - Automated API tests were written using `Postman`.
+This increases developer confidence in the correctness of the application.

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

 The web application is vulnerable.

-1. Account lockout mechanism was not implemented.
+- Account lockout mechanism was not implemented.
 This would result in successful account bruteforce attack, leading to account compromise.
-2. Minimum password length not implemented.
+- Minimum password length not implemented.
 A short password length would require less effort to compromise an account.
-3. Vulnerable to eavesdropping and man in the middle attack.
+- Vulnerable to eavesdropping and man in the middle attack.
 This would result in sensitive data exposure and potential integrity impact as the network traffic between client and server is unencrypted.
-4. Vulnerable to potential DoS attack as rate limiting mechanism was not implemented.
+- Vulnerable to potential DoS attack as rate limiting mechanism was not implemented.
-5. Absolute session timeout was not implemented.
+- Absolute session timeout was not implemented.
 Session token would still be valid unless the 'expire' endpoint is called.
 This may increase the probability of an attacker hijacking the session and impersonate the victim.

 #### Feedback: Is there any other feedback you would like to give?